Surly Cross-Check Trail Bike

 I have on hand a VO sealed-bearing bottom bracket, Tektro canti brakes, Cinelli bar tape, and Blackburn mountain rack, although I might try to fit my original 1970-vintage Blackburn rack currently on the Fuji.
 I’ve also ordered a VO sealed-bearing headset and Zeppelin aluminum fenders, Dimension stem, FSA Metropolis City seat post, various headset spacers and brake hanger, and other hardware.
 I’ll take the short-reach brake levers off my Fuji for use on the Soma bar.

-The Sturmey-Archer 5-speed hub and new rims for the Jamis are on back-order, along with the Continental tires for the new bike, but I expect to have everything put together before the next riding season.
+The Continental tires are on back-order, but I expect to have everything put together before the next riding season.
 In the meantime, I still take the Jamis out on the rare days that the wind isn’t blowing too hard here on Cape Cod.

 December 4, 2012 – Jtek Bar-end Shifter